-- b.
-How does He describe their behavior in 2:20-25? - c.
+- c.
 How do the people respond to the Lord's admonition in 2:22-25? - d.
 Do you know people like this today?
 Do you realize the true consequences of walking this way?
 Do you think they, or you, can get away with it? - e.
 How can you use this chapter to witness and minister to people today?

-8. The phrase "In the time of your trouble" is used twice, in verses 27-28.
+8. The phrase "In your time of trouble" is used twice, in verses 27-28.
 Explain this phrase; what's God's point?

-9. ok at verses 29-37: "O generation, heed the word of the Lord."
+• 9. ok at verses 29-37: "O generation, behold the word of the Lord."
 Does this nind you of our times?
 Are we sinning and saying, "I have not sinned"?
 Where does this lead?
 What's going to happen to Judah? b.
 Does this happen?
 You've read the last chapter of Jeremiah.
 What did you see? c.
-Do you think the people believed "you will go out with your hands on your head"-that is, into captivity?
+Do you think the people believed "you too will come away with your hands on your head"-that is, into captivity?
 Why or why not? d.
 And what do you think people think today?
 Do you think they realize a holy God will bring upon them the consequences of forsaking Him?
 Walking their own way?
 Living without even thinking about God?
 What makes you think that?